Lifting and improving Philadelphia’s economic and civic life

 Roadmap for Growth Action Team

-The Roadmap for Growth Action Team (Roadmap) is a group of 180+ Chamber members and partners united to engage with a broad range of civic and neighborhood organizations in the development and execution of policies and initiatives that enhance the economy, encourage civic engagement and support an efficient and impactful government in order to lift and improve Philadelphia’s economic and civic life.
-Roadmap’s steering committee is co-chaired by David L. Cohen, Esq., Senior Executive Vice President and Chief Diversity Officer, Comcast Corporation, and Pedro Ramos, President and CEO, The Philadelphia Foundation.
+The Roadmap for Growth Action Team (Roadmap) is a group 110+ Chamber members and partners united to engage with a broad range of civic and neighborhood organizations in the development and execution of policies and initiatives, known as the PHL Neighborhood Growth Project, that enhance the economy, encourage civic engagement, and support an efficient and impactful government in order to lift and improve Philadelphia’s economic and civic life.
+Roadmap’s steering committee is co-chaired by Pedro Ramos, President and CEO, The Philadelphia Foundation and Paul A. Tufano, Chairman and CEO, AmeriHealth Caritas Family of Companies.

 ACTION TEAM VISION